Prenuptial and Postnuptial Agreements. What every couple should know

-Why you should book your prenup before you book your florist.
-Prenuptial agreements aren’t just for celebrities or the super-rich - they’re for couples who value clarity, fairness and peace of mind.
-Discover how taking this practical step can help safeguard your love story for years to come.
+Why sorting your prenuptial agreement before you book your florist could be one of the smartest decisions you can make.
+Prenuptial agreements aren’t just for celebrities or the super rich, they’re for couples who value clarity, fairness and peace of mind.
+Taking this practical step can help safeguard your love story for years to come.

 3 min read